 Honeybees are valued in cultures worldwide and throughout history, and we think they more than deserve it!
 They’re dedicated, hardworking, and selfless creatures; the least we can do is give them the praise they’ve earned.

-Take the Manuka Honey MGO 200, for instance, a remarkable product of these industrious bees.
-If you're looking to measure and enjoy Manuka honey in a precise way, the Manukora Dose Spoon is an essential tool for any honey enthusiast.
+Take our Manuka Honey MGO 600+, for instance—a remarkable product crafted by industrious bees from the nectar of New Zealand's native Manuka flowers.
+If you're looking to measure and enjoy Manuka honey precisely, the Manukora Dose Spoon is an essential tool for any honey enthusiast.

-For those seeking something even more special, the Manuka Honey 20+ MGO850 offers an exceptional taste experience.
-For unique insights and tips, such as understanding if you can freeze honey, or exploring the critical role of the queen bee, Manukora’s blog is a treasure trove of information.
+For those seeking something even more special, our Manuka Honey MGO 850+ offers an exceptional taste experience.
+For unique insights and tips—such as understanding if you can freeze honey or exploring the critical role of the queen bee—Manukora’s blog is a treasure trove of information.

 Here, you can also learn about Manuka Honey Quality and uncover the reasons why Manuka honey is so expensive, enhancing your appreciation for this natural wonder.